ReactUnity/core/docs/src/content/reference/components/image.md

 ### Properties

 - **source**: Source of the image.
 Can be a url, a resource path (e.g. 'res:/path/to/file'), the `Texture2D` object or the `Sprite` object.
-- **fit**: Determines how to position the image inside the element.

 ### Notes